 7 years after her brother disappeared, Benita Padilla-Kirkland is trying to persuade the FBI to re open his case.
 She believes she has the new information agents told her they require.
 But she suspects that the agency already has more information than agents will admit to.

-According to press reports, the aircraft began taxiing with no communication between the crew and the tower; maneuvering erratically, it entered a runway without clearance.
+According to press reports, the aircraft began taxiing with no communication between the crew and the tower, maneuvering erratically, it entered a runway without clearance.
 With its lights off and its transponder not transmitting, 844AA took off to the southwest, and headed out over the Atlantic Ocean.
-Neither the 727 or the two men have not been seen since.
+Neither the 727 or the 2 men have not been seen since.

 Retired U.S. Marine General Mastin Robeson, commander of U.S. forces in the Horn of Africa when 844AA went missing, says word of the 727 came up through the intelligence network.
 According to Robeson, U.S. Central Command, CENTCOM, considered moving U.S. fighter aircraft to Djibouti on the Red Sea coast, where the Combined Joint Task Force shares a base with the French military.

-Robeson continues: It was never clear whether it was stolen for insurance purposes…by the owners, or whether it was stolen with the intent to make it available to unsavory characters, or whether it was a deliberate concerted terrorist attempt.
-There was speculation of all three.
+It was never clear whether it was stolen for insurance purposes…by the owners, or whether it was stolen with the intent to make it available to unsavory characters, or whether it was a deliberate concerted terrorist attempt.
+There was speculation of all 3.

 Speculation that the theft of 844AA posed a terrorist threat ended, though it's unclear why.
 Perhaps National Geospatial Intelligence Agency technicians saw signs of a crash in satellite imagery debris, or an oil slick in the Atlantic, for example, or evidence that a large aircraft had landed on one of a 6 unpaved, 8,000' runways in the Congo, north of Angola.
 Agency spokesperson Susan Meisner would not comment, saying that the NGIA was not the lead agency in the case.
 A CIA spokesperson also declined comment, as did a spokesperson from the Department of Homeland Security.
 FBI agents also refused comment, citing national security concerns.
 Perhaps the speculation ended more gradually, after weeks without clues or sightings stretched into months.
 The disturbed hornet's nest of a global security alert, the searches, bulletins, and interrogations quieted, and in 2005, the FBI closed its case.